 For people who are obsessed with closing their Activity rings every day, your ears may have perked up when you heard Apple announce that iOS 14 would be renaming the Activity app on iPhone to the Fitness app.
-Don't worry; your rings aren't going anywhere, the Fitness app is just the new name for the place that houses all the activity that your Apple Watch tracks.
+Along with everything you need to know about iOS 14, you should know that you don't have to worry; your rings aren't going anywhere, the Fitness app is just the new name for the place that houses all the activity that your Apple Watch tracks.

 Along with the new name change, the Fitness app does have a different look, that's meant to be more streamlined and allows you to see more information at a glance than the Activity app in iOS 13.
 So far, the Fitness app appears to have only cosmetic differences from the Activity app, and there isn't any difference in the metrics it tracks or how it tracks them.
 Here's a quick breakdown of the differences between Activity in iOS 13 and Fitness in iOS 14.

 Differences between Activity and Fitness

 The main difference between the Activity app in iOS 13 and the Fitness app in iOS 14 is the look and how you navigate through the app.

 As you can see in the image above, the Activity app in iOS 13 had five tabs — Activity, Trends, Workouts, Awards, Sharing.
 These five tabs were how you navigated to the different metrics and stats that the Apple Watch tracks.
 If you wanted a breakdown of your most recent workout, you would tab on the Workout tab.
 Looking to see how often you closed your rings this month?
 That info would be in the Activity tab; however, Fitness in iOs 14 handles things a bit differently.

 In the Fitness app, you only have two tabs — Summary and Sharing.
 The Summary tab is where you will find all the information that use to be across four different tabs all in one place.